jabney/regex-extract-loader/README.md

 ```

 ## Using project
 The `project` option can be used to modify the final result after all matches have been processed.
 It receives a list of items if the `g` (global) flag was specified in the `regex`, or a single item if `g` was not specified.
 The form of the result passed to `project` will be in whatever form was returned from `match`.
-If `match` was not used, the result will be either a list of RegExp match arrays or a single one, depending on whether the `regex` was global or not.
+If `match` is not used, the result will be either a list of RegExp match arrays or a single one, depending on whether the `regex` was global or not.

 ### some.source.svg (input)
 ```html